Advisory Board

 Rich Eggett

-Rayne is a member of the BattleFin advisory board and regularly speaks about the data ecosystem.
-Prior to joining Jefferies, Rayne spent fifteen years on the buy side as a CRO, risk manager, data researcher and member of the management team of several multi-manager hedge funds.
+Before joining VK, Rayne originated the Data Strategy function with Jefferies Research and was the Global Head of Data Strategy.
+Prior to his time on the sell side Rayne spent fifteen years on the buy side as a CRO, risk manager, data researcher, and member of the management team of several multi-manager hedge funds.
 Rayne began his career on the equity options research team at Goldman Sachs after having graduated from the University of Oregon.
 He lives in Bend, Oregon with his wife and two children.

 Rayne Gaisford